Frequently Asked Questions

 - What does the word "Ombuds" mean?

-OEO does not address concerns involving: elected officials (such as School Board members), allegations of educator professional misconduct, or problems with private schools, preschools, childcare centers, private organizations, businesses, public or private colleges and universities.
+Anyone with a concern or question related to a student enrolled in or eligible to be enrolled in Washington's K-12 public schools.
+We are happy to assist students, families, educators, community professionals, and others.
+We do not address concerns involving: elected officials (such as School Board members), allegations of educator professional misconduct, or problems with private schools, preschools, childcare centers, private organizations, businesses, public or private colleges and universities.

 Ombuds do not conduct formal investigations but do gather available information in order to assess the situation to provide relevant information.